cleanzr/dblink/docs/guide.md

 $ echo 'export PATH=$PATH:$SPARK_HOME/bin' >> ~/.profile
 ```

+***Comment from RCS: Don't we still need to source ~/.profile so it updates?

 * If using Bash on Debian, Fedora or RHEL derivatives, environment
 variables are typically defined in `~/.bash_profile` rather than
 `~/.profile`